arjunsam94/Topic_modelling/README.md

 * Identified the top 6 topics and relevant terms using the Latent Dirichlet Allocation (LDA) method.

 ## Results
-* Topics 1 and 3 show that blog titles focusing on relationships/partners are quite common to form a theme, indicating that Betterhelp generates siginficant traffic with this theme.
+* Topics 1 and 3 show that relationships/partners are a common theme in the blog titles, indicating that Betterhelp generates siginficant traffic with this theme.
 * Topic 2 shows that blogs focusing student mental health issues are also common enough to form a theme.
 * Other topics seem to be centered around promotions.